aixigo/freemarker-loader/README.md

 ## Formats

 Freemarker supports more output formats than just HTML.
-By default, the loader tries to infer the format from the extension of the template resource.
+By default, the loader tries to infer the format from the extension of the template.
 For example, if you load `index.html`, the loader assumes you want to use the `html` output format.
 If you want a different output format, you can override that decision with the `?format` option.
-This can be especially useful, if you use a custom loader to pre-process the templates.
 The following formats are available:

 - [`css`](http://freemarker.org/docs/api/freemarker/core/CSSOutputFormat.html): CSSOutputFormat
 - [`html`](http://freemarker.org/docs/api/freemarker/core/HTMLOutputFormat.html): HTMLOutputFormat